MichalMroz21/Dynatrace-Internship-Task/README.md

 Unit tests are for maximum releaseDate version (that internship.cpp in src).

-`that will extract a given number of operating systems with the longest support period from the provided JSON file.` - this suggested to me that we have to select a cycle with maximum support length, and that's what I initially implemented, but debian 11 1053 example below suggests maximum releaseDate, so I changed code. <br/>

-I'm not simply taking the first cycle, version, assuming it's the newest one, because the order can be mixed up, so i'm comparing releaseDates.. <br/>

-Because If we have to select a cycle with maximum releasedate, then why are there other older cycles (versions) in .json files?
-That doesn't make logical sense, to have that information if it's not needed, so I am not sure if this is a correct assumption.
-Anyway I wrote some unit tests, so You can see what I assumed and what I mean exactly. <br/>

 # Edge cases:

 - switching to "releasedDate" for data1.json.